 The first thing I would suggest is to reach out to someone close to you like a spouse or a good friend, tell them what’s going and that you need help.

 “Reach out to someone close, tell them what’s going on and you need help”

-The reason I’m saying a spouse or friend vs. a therapist is first because it’s possible that your focus may just not be there to look for a therapist and give up, but if you can definitely do it, ASAP.
-Your spouse or friend help you.
-They can search for a therapist and even take you there and stay you there and support you with what you are going through.
+The reason I’m suggesting a spouse or friend first vs. a therapist first is because of your mental state, your focus may not be there to even search out a therapist and give up, but if you can definitely do it, ASAP.
+Your spouse or friend can help you by searching for a therapist, take you there and stay you there and support you with what you are going through.